NexOffline/NexOffline/README.md

-- 🔭 I’m currently working on | ExaltedRP
+- 🔭 I’m currently working on | Jaded Roleplay
 - 🌱 I’m currently learning | HTML
 - 👯 I’m looking to collaborate on | HMU!
 I'm open to most things!
 - 💬 Ask me about | QBCore